 SIG summer programs combine academics with social, cultural and recreational opportunities for a truly engaging summer.
 Programs are available for gifted students ages 4-18.

-Three-week summer sessions for gifted students ages 9-17* held at some of the most prestigious campuses nationwide.
+Three-week summer camps for gifted students ages 9-17* held at some of the most prestigious campuses nationwide.
 A lower cost commuter option is available at most locations.

 University Prep Residential Programs

-Intensive three-week summer college prep program for gifted students ages 15-18* held at Yale University and the University of Chicago.
+Intensive three-week summer college prep camp for gifted teens ages 15-18* held at Yale University and the University of Chicago.
 Students prepare for the college admissions process and tour local college campuses.

-Three-week summer sessions for gifted students ages 4-12 (ages vary by campus) wanting to participate in captivating courses built to enhance existing talents while remaining in the local community.
+Three-week summer camps for gifted students ages 4-12 (ages vary by campus) wanting to participate in captivating courses built to enhance existing talents while remaining in the local community.

 SIG Beyond Programs